FORM OF ASSET PURCHASE AGREEMENT

 1.7“Closing” shall be as defined in Section 2.7.

-1.8“Closing Shares” shall mean such number of the shares of Issuer’s restricted common stock equal to $2,426,785 at a price per share that is the lower of (i) the 90-day “VWAP” on the Effective Date or (ii) the price per share at the end of the day prior to Closing.
+1.8“Closing Shares” shall mean such number of the shares of Issuer’s restricted common stock equal to $1,495,192 at a per share that is the lower of (i) the 90-day “VWAP” on the Effective Date or (ii) the price per share at the end of the day prior to Closing.

 1.9“Code” means the Internal Revenue Code of 1986, as amended.